yanmxa/mqtt-informer/pkg/refactor/README.md

 1. Updates the event in a local cache
 2. Sends the event to the transport (similar to the role of `ResourceEventHandler` in a shared informer)

-It also provides a Resync capability.
+It also provides a `Resync` capability.
 This leverages the local cache and `DeltaFIFO` to replay resources from the local cache and push them back into the `DeltaFIFO`.
 That's what DeltaFIFO.Resync() does.

+TODO: Maybe we add an [Indexer](https://github.com/kubernetes/client-go/blob/master/tools/cache/index_test.go) for different hub clusters.